Astrophotography, or “imaging” as

 How can such an exposure be made?
 Well one benefit of today's digital world is

-shorter exposures.
-I may take as many as fifty or sixty 10 minute exposures
+exposures.
+I may take as many as fifty or sixty 10-minute exposures throughout

-throughout a night's session and repeat this over several nights.
-I then tell
+a night's session and repeat this over several nights.
+I then tell my computer

-my computer to add all the good ones together after discarding the images where
+to add all the good ones together after discarding the images where something

-something went wrong.
-This effectively gives me a very long exposure without
+went wrong.
+This effectively gives me a very long exposure without worrying

-worrying about shifting clouds destroying the image or a plane, satellite or
+about shifting clouds destroying the image or a plane, satellite or meteor

-meteor going through my field of view (all very common).
-Yea, there's actually a
+going through my field of view (all very common).
+Yea, there's actually a lot required to

 I’m not a novice and clearly not an